-Observe, Observe, Observe: A usability test gives you a wealth of information — some in the user’s facial expressions, others in the movements of their mouse, and still some more in the hesitant tone of their voice when they’re talking out loud.
+A moderated usability test gives you a wealth of information — some in the user’s facial expressions, others in the movements of their mouse, and still some more in the hesitant tone of their voice when they’re talking out loud.

 You’ll want to try to pay attention to all of the above.
-It does get pretty challenging, which is why it helps to (1) record the session in case you need to go back to it, (2) have a note-taker on the call with you to notice anything you missed!
+It does get pretty challenging, which is why it helps to:

 A better way to phrase the same question is, “How do you feel about X feature and why?”
 You’re not leading the user in any particular direction, and you’re more likely to get lots of amazing insight, beyond just a simple “Yes” or “No”.